Agreement in English law: Invitations to treat

 Where a product in large quantities is advertised for in a newspaper or on a poster, it is generally regarded as an offer, however if the person who is to buy the advertised product is of importance, i.e. his personality etc., when buying e.g. land, it is merely an invitation to treat.
-In Carbolic Smoke Ball, the major difference was that a reward was included in the advertisement which is a general exception to the rule and is then treated as an offer.
-Whether something is classified as an offer or an invitation to treat depends on the type of agreement being made and the nature of the sale.
-In retail situations an item being present is normally considered an invitation to treat; this was established for items on display in shop windows in Fisher v Bell [1961] 1 QB 394 and for items on shelves in Pharmaceutical Society of Great Britain v Boots Cash Chemists (Southern) Ltd [1953] 1 QB 401.
+In Carlill v Carbolic Smoke Ball Co, the major difference was that a reward was included in the advertisement which is a general exception to the rule and is then treated as an offer.

+Whether something is classified as an offer or an invitation to treat depends on the type of agreement being made, the nature of the sale, and the language used by the parties.
+For instance, in Harvey v Facey, an exchange of telegrams was not considered an offer that was accepted, but a request for information.
+In Gibson v Manchester City Council, a letter from a local authority that said they "may be prepared to sell" a house to a tenant was not considered an offer of sale.